pastudan/altfolio-live/README.md

 * `node api/binance.js` will open a websocket connection to [Binance](https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md) and receive price updates for a handful of cryptocurrencies.

+* `node api/stock-historical-backfill.js` will start a script that loads historical data (1-day and 7-day) for the default stocks.
+You'll only need to run this once upon initialization of data, or any time you haven't had the stock worker running for a while.
+Otherwise, the stock worker will log historical data as it runs.

 _NOTE:_ Running any of the stock scripts requires an [API key from AlphaVantage](https://www.alphavantage.co/support/#api-key).
 Once you register and receive your key, you should set it as the value to your environment variable `STOCK_API_KEY` for the scripts to function properly.